ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 Detecting Tags requires analyzing Bluetooth Low Energy (BLE) advertisement packets.
 Most advertisements are publicly transmitted, allowing passive scanning by any nearby receiver.
 While this enables open detection of unknown tracking Devices, it also raises privacy concerns (see {{introduction}}).
 Some BLE implementations employ randomized MAC addresses and other privacy-preserving techniques, which could impact persistent tracking detection.

 The BLE payload in BLE 4.0 can support advertisement packets of up to 37 bytes.
-One current adoption of unwanted location tracking requires 12 of these bytes for implementing the basic protocol, with the remaining optional (see {{!I-D.detecting-unwanted-location-trackers}}).
+One current adoption of Unwanted Tracking requires 12 of these bytes for implementing the basic protocol, with the remaining optional (see {{!I-D.detecting-unwanted-location-trackers}}).
 Implementation of the DULT Protocol will need to consider these limitations.
 For example, in [Eldridge et al](https://eprint.iacr.org/2023/1332.pdf), implementing Multi-Dealer Secret Sharing required using two advertisement packets were needed instead of one due to payload constraints.
 While BLE 5.0 supports 255+ bytes of data, the protocol is not backwards compatible and thus may not be suitable for the DULT Protocol.

 BLE advertisements operate in the 2.4 GHz ISM band, making them susceptible to interference from Wi-Fi, microwave ovens, and other wireless Devices.
 The presence of environmental noise may degrade detection accuracy and introduce variability in scan results.